NareshSense/UserSphere-Assignment/README.md

 This screen shows detailed information about the user, such as their phone number, address, country, and profile picture (if available).
 You can interact with the app like a typical user, and the data will be loaded asynchronously from the API.

-# Key folder and files
-Views: Contains all SwiftUI views that make up the user interface.
-ViewModels: Contains the business logic for each screen (e.g., fetching users, managing states).
-Models: Contains the core data models like User.
-Services: Contains the API service and image cache for network calls and local caching.
-Repositories: Handles data fetching from various sources (e.g., API, cache).
-Tests: Contains unit tests for repositories, view models, and UI components.
+# Dependencies
+SPM Dependencies such as ViewInspector and SnapshotTesting have been used in testing target to support inspectable views and snapshots

 # Testing
-The project includes unit tests for both ViewModels and Repositories, ensuring reliability and robustness.
-The tests include coverage for:
+The project includes tests for Data Service, Repositories, Use Cases, ViewModels and Views ensuring reliability and robustness.

-Fetching data from the API.
-Transitions and UI updates in UserListView and UserDetailView.

 To run the tests:
 Open the project in Xcode.
 Select Product > Test from the Xcode menu or press Cmd + U.
 Xcode will run the tests, and you can view the results in the Test Navigator.